We are addressing network issues on this section of the A55.

 Why we are doing it

-This section of the A55 was upgraded to a dual carriageway in the late 1960’s and accordingly, does not comply with current highway standards and is prone to flooding.
+This section of the A55 was upgraded to a dual carriageway in the late 1960s and does not comply with current highway standards.
+The section is prone to flooding.

 Publication of draft orders: autumn 2016